sergeysychov/behaviour_inject/README.md

 		_eventManager.DispatchEvent(evt);
 	}
 ```
 Any targeted MonoBehaviour or object that is registered as dependency may receive that event if it have handler method.
-This method should contain single argument that has the same type as event object or its ancestors and signed with [InjectEvent] attribute.
+This method should contain single argument that has the same type as event object and signed with [InjectEvent] attribute.

 ```csharp
 //both of this methods will be triggered on 'MyEvent' event because 'MyEvent' implements 'IMyEvent' interface